-Note - the applicable methodology may identify other barriers (e.g., technological barriers) specific to the project activity and/or region where the project activity is implemented.
+Note - The applicable methodology may identify other barriers (e.g., technological barriers) specific to the project activity and/or region where the project activity is implemented.

-5.3.2 Step 2b: Demonstrate That The Identified Barriers Would Prevent The Implementation Of The Project Activity
+5.3.2 Step 2b: Demonstrate That Barriers Would Prevent Project Activity Implementation

-Demonstrate that at least one of the barriers identified in Step 2a would prevent the implementation of the project activity without revenues from carbon credits.
+Demonstrate that at least one of the barriers identified in Step 2a would prevent implementation of the project activity without revenues from carbon credits.

-Provide verifiable evidence to demonstrate the existence of each identified barrier that would prevent the implementation of the project activity and, where possible, quantify the barrier(s).
+Provide verifiable evidence to demonstrate the existence of each identified barrier that would prevent implementation of the project activity and, where possible, quantify the barrier(s).